Dasmariñas: World War II

 In May 1943, The Imperial Japanese Army have received intelligence reports of the guerilla camp of the 4th Infantry Regiment in the west side of the town.
 They then positioned two long range cannons and fired 30 rounds, damaging rice plantations and crops, killing a large amount of cattle, and terrorized the Poblacion.
 Nevertheless, vigilant about the situation, the guerillas have narrowly escaped complete annihilation.
-After the assault, the town became too hot to the Japanese because of the active guerilla activities and the existence of the headquarters of the guerillas in Neneng Dasmariñas, and because of the Sakdalistas and Makapili (Japanese collaborators) denouncing and reporting all guerilla activities of Colonel Estanislao M. Carungcong to the Kempeitai, the Japanese military police, in exchange for payments and privileges.
-Because of it the Kempeitai made another zonification on July 25, 1943, in the town proper until guerilla regimental staff Lieutenant Colonel Jose M. Carungcong, Major Dominador I. Mangubat, Captain Elpidio Mangubat-Barzaga Sr., and Captain Jovito Evangelista were captured and imprisoned for two months in a prison camp in Muntinlupa until they were released, except for Lieutenant Colonel Jose M. Carungcong, who was sentenced to six years in prison.
+After the assault, the town became too hot to the Japanese because of the active guerilla operations and the existence of the headquarters of the guerillas in Neneng Dasmariñas.

+As the Sakdalistas and Makapili (Japanese collaborators) denouncing and reporting all guerilla activities of Colonel Estanislao M. Carungcong to the notorious Kempeitai, the Japanese military police, in exchange for payments and privileges, because of it the Kempeitai made another zonification on July 25, 1943, in the town proper until guerilla regimental staff Lt.
+Colonel Jose M. Carungcong, Major Dominador I. Mangubat, Captain Elpidio Mangubat-Barzaga Sr., and Captain Jovito Evangelista were captured and imprisoned for two months in a prison camp in Muntinlupa until they were released, except for Lt.
+Colonel Jose M. Carungcong, who was sentenced to six years in prison.

-On June 24, 1944, the Hunters ROTC guerillas headed by Colonel Emmanuel de Ocampo, Lieutenant Colonal Vic Estacio, and Colonel Eleuterio Terry Adevoso raided the New Bilibid Prison in Muntinlupa and rescued many prisoners of war and a good haul of firearms and ammunition.
-Among the prisoners rescued was Lieutenant Colonel Jose Carungcong, who managed a jailbreak during the raids of the prison camp.
+On June 24, 1944, the Hunters ROTC guerillas headed by Colonel Emmanuel de Ocampo, Lieutenant Colonel Vic Estacio, and Colonel Eleuterio Terry Adevoso raided the New Bilibid Prison in Muntinlupa and rescued many prisoners of war and a good haul of firearms and ammunition.
+Among the prisoners rescued was Lt.
+Colonel Jose Carungcong, who managed a jailbreak during the raids of the prison camp.
 Thereafter, the Japanese Military authorities immediately issued a 50,000 peso reward in exchange for his capture.